ding2/ding2/docs/provider_integrations.md

 #### User

-It must be possible to authenticate a patron given a username and a password.
-The username can also be in the form of a patron number, social security number or other forms of textual identification.
+It must be possible to authenticate a patron through a given username and a password.
+The username can also be in the form of a patron number, national identification number or other forms of textual identification.
 The password can also be a PIN code.

-The authentication API should return some form of method for identifying the patron for subsequent requests.
-It is preferable not to store authentication credentials for each user within the Ding2 system after login procedure has completed.
+The authentication API should offer a method for Identifying the patron for subsequent requests.
+It is preferable not to store the authentication credentials for each user within the Ding2 system after the login procedures have been completed.

-The authentication API may provide information about whether a patron is blocked i.e. prevented from accessing the library based on debts, bad behaviour or the like.
+The authentication API must provide information about whether a patron is blocked i.e. prevented from accessing the library based on debts, bad behaviour or the like if such functionality is supported by the library system.

-Given a new password it must be possible to change the password of a patron using the API.
+It must be possible to change the password of a patron using the API.

 #### Availability

-It must be possible to determine the availability of a material given an id of the material (not a material instance).
-Availability information includes:
+It must be possible to determine the availability of an item given an ID of the material (not item).
+Information on availability includes:

-* Whether the material is available for loan by a patron
+* Whether the material is available for loan by a patron.
-* Whether the material can be reserved by a patron
+* Whether the material can be reserved by a patron.
-* The total number of material instances managed by the library organisation
+* The total number of items managed by the library organisation.
-* The distribution of material instances within the library organisation.
-This should include branch names, locations within each branch and shelf information.
+* The distribution of items within the library organisation.
+This should include the name of the library branch, the location within each branch and shelf information.

 #### Reservation

-It must be possible to retrieve the current material reservations of a patron.
+It must be possible to retrieve the current reservations of materials for a patron.
 For each reservation it must be possible to determine:

-* An id of the reservation
+* An ID of the reservation.
-* The id of the reserved material as used by the search provider system
+* The ID of the reserved material as used by the search provider system.
-* The date the reservation was performed by the patron
+* The date the reservation was initiated by the patron.
-* The date the reservation expires and is no longer relevant for the patron if not fulfilled by the library
+* The date the reservation expires and is no longer relevant for the patron if not fulfilled by the library before that date.
-* The id of the branch where the patron would like to pick up the reserved material when ready
+* The ID of the branch where the patron would like to pick up the reserved material.
-* Textual notes for the reservation (if used by the library system)
+* Text messages for the reservation (if used by the library system).
-* The state of the reservation: Whether is ready for pickup or not or if it is an interlibrary reservation
+* The state of the reservation, whether it is ready for pickup or not or if it is an interlibrary reservation.
 * If the reservation is not ready for pickup:
-  * The position of the current reservation in the queue of all reservations of the material.
+  * The situation of the current reservation in the queue of all reservations of the material.
 * If the reservation is ready for pickup:
-  * An id of the material instance ready for pickup
+  * An ID of the item ready for pickup.
-  * The deadline for the patron to pick up an instance of the reserved material (if the reservation is ready for pickup)
+  * The deadline for the patron to pick up the reserved item.
 * If the reservation is an interlibrary loan and cannot be expected to be available in the local library system:
   * Metadata for the material.
-As minimum a title of the material.
+As minimum thr title should be made available.

-Given an id of a material and identification information for a patron and it must be possible to create a reservation of the material for the patron.
+With an ID of a material and identification information for a patron it must be possible to create a reservation of the material for the patron.
 The reservation may include information such as an expiry period and a requested pickup branch for the reservation.
-If the reservation is successful the provider must provide information about pickup branch and queue position for the reservation.
-If the reservation fails the provider should provide information to be able to determine if the cause of the failure is caused by library policies.
+If the reservation is successful, the provider must provide information about pickup branch and queue position for the reservation.
+If the reservation cannot be fulfilled the provider should provide information to be able to determine if the reason for the failure is caused by library policies.

-Given an id of a reservation, it must be possible to update it.
-This may include changing the expiry period or pickup branch for the reservation.
+With the ID of a reservation, it must be possible to update it.
+This may include changing the expiry period or the pickup branch for the reservation.

-Given an id of a reservation, it must be possible to delete a reservation.
+With an ID of a reservation, it must be possible to delete it without being fulfilled.

-Given an id of a branch in the library organisation, it must be possible to determine the name of this branch.
+With the ID of a branch within the library organisation, it must be possible to determine the name of the branch in question.

-Given a user it should be possible to update default options for this user.
-The options may include a preferred pickup branch for reservations and a default expiry period.
+With the ID of a patron, it should be possible to update default reservation preferences for the patron.
+Preferences may include a preferred branch for picking up reservations or a default expiry period.

 #### Loan

-It must be possible to retrieve the current loans of a patron.
+It must be possible to retrieve information on the current loans of a patron.
 For each loan it must be possible to determine:

-* An id for the loan
+* An ID for the loan.
+* The ID of the item borrowed by the patron.
-* The id of the loaned material as used by the search provider system
+* The ID of the lent material as used by the search provider system.
-* The date the loan was performed by the patron
+* The date the item was borrowed by the patron.
-* The date the loan expires
+* The date the loan expires.
 * Whether the loan can be renewed by the patron
-* The id of the material instance loaned by the patron

-Given one or more loan ids it must be possible to renew these loans and thus extend the expiry date.
-For each renewal request, the library system must return whether the renewal was successful or not.
+With one or more loan IDs it must be possible to renew each of these loans and thus extend its expiry date.
+For each renewal request, the library system must indicate whether the renewal was successful or not.

-The library system may provide additional information about why a renewal request was not successful i.e. because the patron cannot renew the loan again because of library policies or because the material has been reserved by another patron.
+The library system may provide additional information about why a renewal request was not successful.
+Potential causes are library policies or reservations by another patron.

 #### Debt

-It must be possible to retrieve a list of debts (fees) for a patron.
+It must be possible to retrieve a list of debts (or fees) for a patron.
 For each debt it must be possible to determine:

-* An id for the debt
+* An ID for the debt.
-* A date where the debt originates
+* A date when the debt was originated.
-* A text message for the debt.
-This should describe the reason for the debt e.g. a late fee or reimbursement for a lost material.
+* A text message for the debt which should describe the reason for the debt, if it is a fee for overdue return or reimbursement for a lost material.
-* The amount of money owed in total for the debt
+* The total amount of money owed for the debt.
-* The amount of money remaining which is left to be paid by the patron in case is has been paid partially
+* The amount of money left to be paid by the patron, in case the debt has been partially paid.
-* The type of material for which the debt is created
+* The type of material for which the debt is created.

-Given one or more debt ids and identification information for a patron, it must be possible to register these debts as paid.
+With one or more debt IDS and the identification information for the patron, it must be possible to register each one of these debts as settled.
+This can be used if the library accepts online payment.

 #### Search

 ##### Search functionality

-It must be possible to search for items in the catalog based on a query string.
+It must be possible to do a free text search for materials in the catalog based on a query string.

-It must be possible to search for items in the catalog based the item matching one or more values (OR or AND correlation) for a specific field.
+It must be possible to search for materials in the catalog matching one or more values (OR or AND correlation) for a specific field.
 This can also be implemented as facets or indices.
 At least the following fields must be supported:

 * Acquisition date
 * Creator